ScheKaa/PokeMMO-Pokedex-Helper/README.md

 ## Features

-- **Pokedex Management:** Keep track of your Pokemon collection.
+- **Pokedex Management:** Keep track of your Ingame Pokedex.
+- **Pokedex Filtering:** Various filter option, e.g. pheno 'Special Only' Pokemon.
 - **Catch Rate Calculator:** Calculate the probability of catching a Pokemon based on various factors.
-- **Best Catcher Recommendations:** Identify optimal location for catching Pokemon
+- **Best Catching Spot Recommendations:** Identify optimal location for catching Pokemon
-- **User Authentication:** Secure user profiles and data.
+- **Profile Managment:** Create different profiles for different Accounts
+- **Browser Stored:** Progress is browser stored, you can export/import your progress in case you need to switch your browser.

+## Usage

+Clicking on a Picture in Pokedex view or 'Best Catching Spots' marks a Pokemon as caught, by clicking on a caught Pokemon again, it gets 'released'

 ## Notes